Murder or misdemeanor? ‘One-punch’ death involving Wake coach leaves Raleigh mom seeking answers

 “In the longer term ... what we’re going to try to do is work with Donna to make some positive change here under New York law,” Curran said.
 “So that if this happens again, and it’s sure to happen again, there won’t be other families who are told by the DA’s office that I know that your loved one was intentionally and purposefully and aggressively attacked and died as a result but, nevertheless, the most we can do is third-degree assault.”

-In a brief phone interview , Ryan said he had the “utmost sympathy” for Szabo’s family.
+In a brief phone interview, Jack Ryan, the executive assistant district attorney, said he had the “utmost sympathy” for Szabo’s family.

 “These are difficult cases,” Ryan said.
 “Our colleagues in Manhattan recently went to trial in the last two months in a one-punch case, and the jury acquitted ...